MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

     }
     ```

 15. Build the Android project to check your work.
-Note that building adds control IDs to the **Resource.Designer.cs** file so that you can refer to controls by name in code.
+The build process adds control IDs to the **Resource.Designer.cs** file so that you can refer to controls by name in code.

 ### Consume your shared code